isthistechsupport/minecraft-spot-pricing/readme.md

 * **EFS** - Elastic File System is used to store Minecraft config, save games, mods etc. None of this is stored on the server itself, as it may terminate at any time.
 * **Auto Scaling** - An Auto Scaling Group is used to maintain a single instance via spot pricing.
 * **VPC** - The template deploys a very basic VPC, purely for use by the Minecraft server.
-This doesn't cost you a cent.

 ## Getting Started